Cielo Waste Solutions (CVE:CMC) Shares Up 9.1% – Here’s Why

-Shares of Cielo Waste Solutions Corp.
-(CVE:CMC – Get Free Report) traded up 9.1% on Monday .
+Cielo Waste Solutions Corp.
+(CVE:CMC – Get Free Report) shares were up 9.1% on Monday .
 The stock traded as high as C$0.06 and last traded at C$0.06.
-136,083 shares traded hands during mid-day trading, an increase of 104% from the average session volume of 66,785 shares.
+Approximately 136,083 shares traded hands during trading, an increase of 104% from the average daily volume of 66,785 shares.
 The stock had previously closed at C$0.06.

 Cielo Waste Solutions Corp. operates as a waste-to-fuel environmental technology company in Canada.
 It converts and transforms waste feedstocks, including organic material and wood derivative waste into fuel, such as diesel, naphtha, and kerosene.
 The company was formerly known as Cielo Gold Corp. and changed its name to Cielo Waste Solutions Corp.